top of page

 Lauren Hanley (she/her)

-Undergraduate Student in Environmental Sciences and Geography and Geospatial Science
+BS in Environmental Sciences and Geography and Geospatial Science

 Lauren graduated in August 2023 but before that she conducted qualitative data collection and analysis for our lab's project on climate data usability for farmers.
 With Elliott, she created and presented a poster at the 2023 American Association of Geographers Meeting in Denver.